 5) The app will scan all the duplicate images in your photo library and show them to you as groups.
 You can scroll and manually check the tiny box to select identical images.
 Make sure you leave one copy unchecked.
 But if you want to make things quicker and skip the manual checks, click Auto Mark > Continue from the top left.
 This will automatically select all duplicate files leaving one of their copies unchecked.

 6) Scroll down the duplicate list to ensure the app has correctly selected the duplicate files.
-The selected ones (those that will be deleted) will have a red bottom border and ones that are not selected (those that will not be deleted) will have a green bottom border.
+The selected ones (those that will be deleted) will have a red bottom border, and the ones that are not selected (those that will not be deleted) will have a green bottom border.
 Finally, when done with the manual inspection, click Trash Marked > Trash Photos.

 7) This should automatically open the Photos app.
 Ignore it for a minute and switch back to the Photos Duplicate Cleaner app.
 Go through the instructions by clicking Next > Next > Continue > Close.
 Click Ok to allow the app to access your Photos.